DEGENERATED DISCS AND KNEE PAIN REDUCE QUALITY OF LIFE;

 (2) The old “Dem Bones” song holds true!
 Everything is connected!

-A degenerated knee may be related to a degenerated disc.
+degenerated knee.
 Gormish Chiropractic & Rehabilitation is well aware of

 the connection and is ready to help.